sharanyakamath/Azure-Blockchain-Online-Voting/README.md

 - **Face Recognition and OTP verification (2-Factor Authentication)**: We plan to enable an online voting system in which people can vote through the internet, from anywhere over the world.
 In order to prevent voter fraud, we use 2-factor authentication.
 In the first level of security, the face of the voter is captured by a web camera and sent to the backend.
 Later, the face of the person is verified with the face present in the database and validated.
 A password (OTP) is used as the second level of security.
 After entering the one time password generated to their mail, it is verified and the voter is allowed to vote.

 ## Business Value
-- The concept of online voting will motivate most voters to cast their votes online instead of being physically present at a voting booth.
-Only the people who do not have access to internet facilities or required hardware (like a computer or a mobile phone) can come to voting booths to vote.
+- With online voting, only the people who do not have access to internet facilities or required hardware (like a computer or a mobile phone) can come to voting booths to vote.
 - The voting booths can just be a normal computer connected to our application.
 Hence a lot of cost is saved in eliminating the need for EVMs.
 - As no form of hacking can happen unlike in the case of EVMs, very minimal security is required at these booths, which again saves a huge cost spent on elections by the government.
-This also means that the need for having multiple phases of election is eliminated.
-And voting all over the country can be completed in a single day.
+This also means that voting all over the country can be completed in a single day.
-- Ease of voting online, from any place over the globe instead of physically being present in the particular voting booth a person has been assigned to.
-This will increase voter turnout by a drastic amount.
+- The option of voting online will increase voter turnout by a drastic amount.

+## Feasibility
+- **Cost Effective** <br>
+There is no central administration which verifies the transaction hence the cost of maintaining a centralized interface is eliminated.
+- **Ease Of Deployment** <br>
+With blockchain, once the infrastructure has been set up it can be used again and again with minimal modifications.
+Need of a central administrator is reduced, hence easier to deploy.
+- **Secure And Fault Tolerant** <br>
+It is highly secure and fault tolerant because each node keeps a copy of the records and check each other in order to make a secure system.
+There is encryption involved at every stage which makes it highly reliable and secure.